6 Best Email Tools With Paddle Integration for SaaS (2026)

 FAQ

 Should I switch from Paddle to Stripe for better email integration?
 Probably not.
 Paddle's value (handling tax, VAT, merchant of record) usually outweighs the inconvenience of webhook-based email integration.
-The email integration is a solvable problem.
+The email integration is a solvable problem that takes a few hours to set up once.
+Tax compliance is an ongoing burden that Paddle eliminates permanently.